davidamichelson/DIV6700/schedule.md

 *Assignments*

 - Midterm Essay due on brightspace by 12:00 PM (Noon).
+Please note, this due date is 24 hours later than the original due date posted in the original syllabus, enjoy the extension!

 ## Week 7: Desert Christians
 ### Monday, September 30: Lecture on Desert Christians